EQAR/deqar-docs/docs/web_api.md

 ### Authentication

  DEQAR API endpoints manage authentication using API Tokens (through the so-called Bearer Authentication method).
 Upon registration, an API Token (which is basically a hash) is created for each user.
-Sending this token in the Authorization header will authenticate the user in place of a regular username and password.
-To get your authentication token you can send a POST request to the following URL:
+Sending this token in the Authorization header (with type/scheme Bearer) will authenticate the user in place of a regular username and password.

+To get your authentication token you can send a `POST` request to the following URL:

 <https://backend.deqar.eu/accounts/get_token/>